ELA-17/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables
+Write a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables